vindyne8/UltimateICOCalendar/README.md

 # Ultimate ICO Calendar

-#### The ICO Calendar is being maintained by arvindborhade at https://github.com/arvindborhade/UltimateICOCalendar
+#### The ICO Calendar is being maintained by Avadhoot Kulkarni at https://github.com/avadhootkulkarni/UltimateICOCalendar

 ## Other ICO Resources